abubakar-shaikh-dev/nextjs-authentication/README.md

 ## Contact

 For any questions or issues, feel free to reach out to us at shaikhabubakar2380@gmail.com.
-We would love to hear from you!
+I would love to hear from you!